The Port of London in the Tudor period

 The riverside of the City of London had for centuries, by the Tudor period, been busy with ships and smaller vessels coming and going.
-Quays and warehouses lined the north bank of the river from the Tower up to London Bridge and further and goods were moved by porters up and down the narrow streets that descended to the river.
+Quays and warehouses lined the north bank of the river from the Tower up to London Bridge and above the bridge as far as Queenhithe.
 No doubt the sails and masts of vessels on the river could be seen from many points in the town.

-A ship-building and repair industry, as well as associated trades such as rope and sail-making, had existed in London since Saxon times.
+A shipbuilding and repair industry, as well as associated trades such as rope and sail-making, had existed in London since Saxon times.
 As the city became more congested those enterprises moved further downstream.
 By the 14th century they were located in riverside hamlets at Ratcliffe, Shadwell, Limehouse, Poplar, Blackwall and Rotherhithe where ships could be pulled up on mud berths.
 Work on naval vessels was supervised by the Clerk of the King’s Ships who was based close by at the Tower of London.
 A Company of Shipwrights trade guild was established by the 15th century with their own meeting hall at Ratcliffe.

 When Henry VIII was at war with France he found it inconvenient that his navy was based at Portsmouth, far from the Royal Armoury at the Tower of London.
 He decided that the ideal locations were close to his palace at Greenwich, at the Kent fishing villages of Deptford, Woolwich and Erith, which were also easier to defend than Portsmouth.
-These yards came to employ men with ship-building and repairing skills and there was a need for local suppliers and administrators with suitable knowledge.
+These yards came to employ men with shipbuilding and repairing skills and there was a need for local suppliers and administrators with suitable knowledge.
 Initially the facilities on the Thames were rather small but Henry invested heavily in the navy and they grew ever larger and better-organised.
-During his reign the King’s Yard at Deptford expanded to thirty acres, including two wet-docks, three slips large enough for warships, forges, rope-making and other facilities.
+During his reign the King’s Yard at Deptford expanded to 30 acres, including two wet-docks, three slips large enough for warships, forges, rope-making and other facilities.
 All these factors created an enlarged industry that was not only useful for naval shipping but for the wider Port of London.
 The area to the east of London therefore grew to become the ship-building capital of England at the end of the 16th century.

 Increased shipping on the Thames, and accusations that some dishonest pilots were being paid by rival merchants to run ships aground, created a need for new rules and standards to prevent accidents.
 A group of masters and mariners petitioned Henry VIII that regulation of pilots was required.
 From its foundation by royal charter in March 1514 responsibility for safety on the river was given to ‘The Master, Wardens and Assistants of the Guild or Fraternitie of the most glorious and blessed Trinitie and Saint Clement in the parish Church of Deptford Stronde in the County of Kent’.
 Trinity House, as they became known, were given the responsibility to provide pilotage – the safe guiding of ships by experienced pilots – along the Thames, particularly through its shifting sandbanks in the Estuary.
-Their work was funded by a levy on vessels entering the port, collected by Custom House in London.
+Their work was funded by a levy on vessels entering the port, collected by Customs House in London.
 The only ship-owners not obliged to use their services were the Hanseatic League.